MisterAtoZ/projectTagp/projectTagp/README.md

 This function first does the same as startSimpleTestFluidumPump().
 Afterwards it adds a flowmeter to the system.
 This flowmeter gives a measure flow and an estimated flow.
 These are not tested propperly yet.

+#### Test startSimpleTestFluidumPumpFlowMeterHeatEx() in testModule2
+This function does the same as startSimpleTestFluidumPumpFlowMeter().
+Afterwards it adds a Heatexchanger to the system.
+This Heatexchanger influences the temperature of the system.
+The influence is tested.

+##PropEr Tests